Kolster-Brandes

-Kolster-Brandes Ltd was an American owned, British manufacturer of radio and television sets based in Foots Cray, Sidcup, Kent.
+Kolster-Brandes Ltd was a British manufacturer of radio and television sets based in Foots Cray, Sidcup, Kent that was American owned.

 History

 The company was a descendant of Brandes, a Canadian company founded in Toronto in 1908.
-Brandes became part of AT&T in 1922 and a British subsidiary Brandes Ltd. was established in Slough, in 1924, to manufacture headphones.
+Brandes became part of AT&T in 1922 and a British subsidiary Brandes Ltd was established in Slough, in 1924, to manufacture headphones.

 The company rapidly expanded producing a range of loud speakers and in 1928 moved to a former silk mill at Foots Cray.
-The company was renamed Kolster-Brandes Ltd. after the American parent company merged with the Kolster Radio Corporation.
+The company was renamed Kolster-Brandes Ltd after the American parent company merged with the Kolster Radio Corporation.
 In 1930 the company supplied 40,000 of its Masterpiece two-valve, bakelite cabinet radios to the Godfrey Phillips tobacco company, who gave them away to customers in exchange for cigarette coupons.
 K-B also began a long association with Cunard after they won a contract to provide communications equipment for the RMS Queen Mary ocean liner.

-In 1938 K-B became part of ITT's British subsidiary STC.
+In 1938 Kolster-Brandes became part of ITT's British subsidiary Standard Telephones and Cables (STC).
 The Foots Cray site was also shared by Brimar, another STC company founded in 1933 to manufacture American pattern valves for the British market.

-In 1960/61 STC took over Ace, Argosy, Regentone and RGD, and then in 1968 the KB logo name changed to ITT KB, and between 1973 and 1974 the KB was dropped from the logo and sets were only made under the ITT label.
+In 1960/61 STC took over Ace, Argosy, Regentone and RGD, and then in 1968 the Kolster-Brandes logo name changed to ITT KB, and between 1973 and 1974 the KB was dropped from the logo and sets were only made under the ITT label.